Reversal Candlestick Patterns - Inverted Hammer Bullish Stock Candle Patterns

 Hammer Candlesticks

-Technical Analysis of Hammer Candle Sticks Patterns
+Technical Analysis of Hammer Candlestick Patterns

 The buy signal is confirmed when a candle closes above the opening stock price of the candlestick on the left side of the hammer candle-sticks pattern.